+More than two-thirds of all the farm acres in America harbor glyphosate-resistant superweeds.
 To address this issue, Monsanto invented new GMO crops that are resistant to both Roundup and dicamba.
 These crops were introduced to the market during the 2016 growing season, before any dicamba formulation received approval for on-crop applications.
 This led to widespread illegal spraying of older dicamba formulations.

 The Environmental Protection Agency’s (EPA’s) approval of dicamba for on-crop use was contingent on reformulating the herbicide to eliminate its volatility and propensity to drift.
-A new formulation of dicamba made by Monsanto (called XttendiMax) was approved in November 2016, and a second formulation made by German chemical company BASF (called Engenia) was approved in December 2016.
+A new formulation of dicamba made by Monsanto (called XtendiMax) was approved in November 2016, and a second formulation made by German chemical company BASF (called Engenia) was approved in December 2016.

-But we have.
 There have been reports of dicamba damaging crops in Alabama, Arkansas, Georgia, Illinois, Indiana, Iowa, Kansas, Kentucky, Louisiana, Michigan, Minnesota, Mississippi, Missouri, Nebraska, North Carolina, North Dakota, Ohio, Oklahoma, Pennsylvania, South Carolina, South Dakota, Tennessee, Virginia, West Virginia, and Wisconsin.
 According to one estimate, more than 3.6 million acres of plants were damaged by dicamba in 2017 alone.